logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :align: center
     :figclass: align-center

-Click on *Create*.
-Then, give a name to your storage account, select the Location you want to use and click on *Review + create*.
+Click on *Create*, name your storage account, select the Location you want to use and click on *Review + create*.
 Finally click on *Create*.

 .. _create-storage-account.png: ../../../_images/create-storage-account.png
 .. figure:: ../../../imgs/hopsworksai/create-storage-account.png